alecthibodeau/nona-ai/README.md

 # Nona AI

-🚨 ***Caveat: Gemini Nano is an experiment.
+🚨 **Gemini Nano is an experiment.
 Google frequently makes unexpected changes to it.
 These back-end changes can in turn cause breaking changes in Nona AI's front-end user interface, which means prompt functionality may not work optimally at all times.
 For instance, as of this writing on December 21, 2024 a prompt which contains numerical digits in its text &mdash; such as "What's 2 + 2?" &mdash; will likely cause an error in the Chrome browser.
 But a prompt such as "What's two plus two" or "What's two + two?" will likely return a coherent result.
-I'm working to stay on top of these ongoing Gemini Nano developments.*** 🚨
+I'm working to stay on top of these ongoing Gemini Nano developments.** 🚨

 ## A registration-free user interface for Google Gemini Nano that also works offline